curl/everything-curl/libcurl/ws/read.md

 When the `CURLOPT_CONNECT_ONLY` option is **not** set, WebSocket data will be delivered to the write callback.

-In the default "frame mode" (as opposed to "raw mode"), libcurl delivers complete WebSocket frames to the callback one by one as they arrive.
+In the default "frame mode" (as opposed to "raw mode"), libcurl delivers parts of WebSocket fragments to the callback as data arrives.
 The application can then call `curl_ws_meta()` to get information about the specific frame that was passed to the callback.

+libcurl can deliver full fragments or partial ones, depending one what comes over the wire when.
+Each WebSocket fragment can be up to 63 bit in size.

 ## `curl_ws_recv`